 Wildfire management, in response to ignitions, can help maintain or improve current conditions toward the desired conditions stated in the Land and Resource Management Plan (LRMP).
-However, current fuel conditions are dynamic, due to wildfires and prescribed fires, which can be easily displayed spatially, into a spatial Fire Management Planning.
+However, current fuel conditions are dynamic, due to wildfires and prescribed fires, which can be easily displayed spatially, hence, the need for a spatial Fire Management Planning rather than a narrative Fire Management Plan.